-Are you planning to pursue a Tableau training course in Pune?
+Are you planning to pursue a Tableau training course in Delhi?
 Then you must be well aware of this common confusion about the difference between these two widely used maps.
 There are two very useful charts which help in analyzing data, heat maps and tree maps.
 Heat maps and tree maps are highly insightful visualizations.
 However, many a times, there is a confusion between the two due to which analysts either use misuse it or totally avoid using it.

 Heat map is a type of visualization tool that is very apt to compare different categories.
 It helps to visualize measures against dimensions with the help of colors and size to compare one or more dimensions & up to two measures.
 The layout is similar to a text table with variations in values encoded as colors.
 In heat map, you can quickly see a wide array of information.